 Keep giving your 17-month-old three balanced meals and two healthy snacks per day.
 Toddlers' portion sizes are about one-quarter of an adult's.
 For example, a serving of ground meat is only two tablespoons, a serving of pasta is four tablespoons, and a serving of fruit is ⅛ cup, and for veggies it's about 1 tablespoon.

-About three 8-ounce cups of whole milk per day is recommended for a 17-month-old if they aren't getting calcium from other foods.
+About two 8-ounce cups of whole milk per day is recommended for a 17-month-old if they aren't getting calcium from other foods.
 Aim for about 700 mg of calcium total per day.